nickloman/genomescience/agenda.markdown

 ### 11:30 – 13:00 Plenary session

-11:30 - 12:15 Inês Barroso, Head of Human Genetics at the Wellcome Trust Sanger Institute and leader of the Metabolic Disease Group *Title: tbc*
+11:30 - 12:15 Inês Barroso, Head of Human Genetics at the Wellcome Trust Sanger Institute and leader of the Metabolic Disease Group *Genomics and Metabolic Disease – what have we learned so far?*

 12:15 - 13:00 Matthew Cobb, University of Manchester *Life's Greatest Secret: The Story of the Race to Crack the Genetic Code*